archmetalDBM/GlobaLID-App/doc/about.md

 We are indebted to the R Core Team for providing and maintaining [R](https://cran.r-project.org/) and all the authors of the fantastic packages we used, especially Hadley Wickham and the RStudio team.
-Please check out their work :
+We are immensely grateful to the [OpenStreetMap contributors](https://www.openstreetmap.org) from whose Nominatim database we obtain most of the the geographical meta-information.
+Last but definitely not least, the knowledge provided by the community on [Stackoverflow](https://stackoverflow.com/) and many other pages was a constant source of inspiration and an enormous help during the development of the app.

+The following packages are used in the app and/or for work on the
+database:

 -   [bs4Dash](https://rinterface.github.io/bs4Dash/)
 -   [dplyr](https://dplyr.tidyverse.org/)